 In 2004 Desmond Tutu published a wonderful book: God Has a Dream: a Vision of Hope For Our Time.
-He drew on the language of arguably one of the most famous speeches of all in recent times by Dr. Martin Luther King, Jr.: "I Have a Dream", delivered August 28, 1963 at the Lincoln Memorial, Washington DC.
+He drew on the language of arguably one of the most famous speeches of all in recent times, a "masterpiece of rhetoric", by Dr. Martin Luther King, Jr.: "I Have a Dream", delivered August 28, 1963 at the Lincoln Memorial, Washington DC.
 Part of the speech went like this: